matthewfeickert-talks/talk-chep-2024/talk.md

 .large[
 * As columnar analysis .bold[processes events in batches] also need CP tools and algorithms to process in batches
 * Current CP tools operate on xAOD event data model (EDM) for calculation and write systematics to disk for future access (I/O heavy)
-* Challenge: Columnar on-the-fly computation be faster than disk
+* Challenge: Can columnar on-the-fly computation be faster than disk?
 * Refactoring to columnar studies in ATLAS AMG show .bold[improvements in performance and flexibility] ]
 ]